Jared Dillingham at Black Eagle Falls in Great Falls, MT

 The Lewis and Clark Interpretive Center in Great Falls, Montana

 The Lewis and Clark Interpretive Center was established to commemorate the journey of Meriwether Lewis and William Clark, who, along with their Corps of Discovery, embarked on an expedition to explore the newly acquired Louisiana Purchase and find a route to the Pacific Ocean.
-The expedition took place between 1804 and 1806, and played a crucial role in expanding knowledge about the American West.

 Lewis and Clark Interpretive Center in Great Falls, MT